How to Hold a Chilled Summer BBQ

-The Great British barbecue always played a starring role in our summers, and after more than a year of lockdowns, this year our garden gatherings are set to be more special than ever.
+The Great British barbecue always played a starring role in our summers, and this year our garden gatherings are set to be more special than ever.
 Forget burnt sausages and claggy supermarket coleslaw, here’s your license to grill in spectacular and stylish fashion…

 The secret to a great barbecue is for everyone to kick back and relax – and that includes you!
 Even though you are hosting, make sure you don’t get stuck in the kitchen while everyone else is sunning themselves.
 To avoid this, prepare as much as you can in advance, from laying the tables to getting all the food and drink ready.

 Of course, one element of your summer barbecue that will definitely need to be done in advance is the decorations.
 If you are a keen gardener, then most likely there’ll be bright blooms providing a stunning backdrop to your gathering.
 Whether you do have this kind of natural floral scene or not, adding balloons, garlands and bunting will add fresh sparkle to a familiar outdoor space.
-Our summer collections for 2021 range from the super-stylish to the unashamedly over the top.
-If you’re going for the former, pick cotton hanging fish and blue party fans from the By the Sea range.
-For the latter, Boho outdoor rug, llama garlands and this inflatable palm tree is a fab place to start.
+Our Summer Collections is perfect for every celebration!

-Top tip: If your barbecue is an evening affair, place these sweet robin chain lights, gorgeous solar globe lanterns and cork bottle lights around the garden to bring that magical atmosphere of A Midsummer Night’s Dream to your party.
+Top tip: If your barbecue is an evening affair, place these gorgeous solar globe lanterns and cork bottle lights around the garden to bring that magical atmosphere of A Midsummer Night’s Dream to your party.

 Put plenty of thought into your party table to make sure it is a pretty focal point for your barbecue.
 We always think you can’t go wrong with keeping things simple.
 A rose gold runner adorned with small vases holding wild flowers such as daisies and bluebells, plus one of our botanical eucalyptus garlands will look absolutely beautiful.

 Top tip: Remember, the garland is reusable so can be brought out for many a barbecue.
 And when it comes to the tableware, make sure you go for stuff you can also use time and time again.
 It’s a summer for celebrations, after all!
-A peach serving plate, candy stripe cups and embossed jug will all bring joy to your life in the months ahead.
+A peach serving plate, melamine plates and embossed jug will all bring joy to your life in the months ahead.

 What’s a summer barbecue party without your favourite tunes blasting out for everyone to enjoy?
 Go simple and put together a barbecue playlist of summer hits – and ask your guests to request their own favourites.
 If you really want to bring a festival vibe to your garden and you know a friend who could oblige, get him or her to DJ or play some songs on the guitar.